 The social network offers more than just maps, though.
 You can also read reviews of different brands and strains, and users can post thoughts and images as well.

 If LeafWire is the LinkedIn of the cannabis social network world, BudHubz is the old-school Foursquare.
-When users connect with their “buds” online, they can get recommendations for not just dispensaries, but also cannabis doctors, headshops, and more.
-While still in the beta phase of its rollout as of early 2020, BudHubz is a promising cannabis social network that fills a much-needed niche.
+When users connect with their “buds” online, they can get recommendations for not just dispensaries, but also cannabis products, doctors, headshops, and more.
+While still in the beta phase of its rollout as of early 2020, BudHubz is a promising cannabis social media network that fills a much-needed niche.

-And if LeafWire is LinkedIn and BudHubz is Foursquare in the cannabis social networking world, MJ Mary Jane is Pinterest.
+And if LeafWire is LinkedIn and BudHubz is Foursquare in the cannabis social media world, MJ Mary Jane is Pinterest.
 This is where to come to view or post great photos of weed smokers, growers, and more.
 You can rate and bookmark your favorites, as well as follow other people on the platform.
 Look for MJ Mary Jane on iOS and Android.

-With seed money of $1.7 million from investors, you can expect this cannabis business social network to be around for a while.
+With seed money of $1.7 million from investors, you can expect this cannabis social media network to be around for a while.
 The fact that this business platform is paired with the more social WeedLife expands its reach to going on 3 million users each month.

 Who shows up on MJLink?
 This is another site for professionals, so look to make connections with sellers, marketers, growers, attorneys, product manufacturers, and a wide range of other cannabis entrepreneurs.
 No matter how you’re connected to the cannabis industry professionally, this social network is rapidly becoming one where you want to have a presence.
 Once you’ve created a profile, you’re set for networking via videos, news feeds, and directory listings.
 The duo of WeedLife and MJLink also owns the HempTalk forum, to extend its reach even further.

-No cannabis business social network here — As you can tell from the name, this is a purely social platform.
+No business network here — As you can tell from the name, this is a purely social platform.
 Think of it as the Tinder of the cannabis world.
 It operates essentially the same way, letting you swipe right or left to make matches (or avoid them).
 Of course, the people you’ll meet here are all very cannabis-friendly, and you can find new friends in your neighborhood as well as around the world, whether you’re looking to start a relationship or just find someone to smoke with.

-Yes, 420 Magazine is an old-school print outlet, but it has an online presence as well with a popular forum section that functions like a social media network.
+Yes, 420 Magazine is an old-school print media outlet, but it has an online presence as well with a popular forum section that functions like a social media network.
 Head here to take part in some pretty detailed discussion about growing techniques and strategies.
 This is also a spot where you can dig in to political discussions about weed, including on the latest legalizations, laws, regulations, and policies that might affect your business or your enjoyment.
 With thousands of active members, you should be able to get questions answered and make some good connections.